MaximeKjaer/kjaer.io/_posts/posts/2014-11-24-discussing-this-design.md

 layout: post
 title: Discussing this design
 image: stickers.jpg
+published: false
+---

-description: It took me a really long time to become satisfied about the design of this site.
+It took me a really long time to become satisfied about the design of this site.
 There have been so many changes and revisions, I've deleted the entire project and started over more than once &mdash; why?
 Because it took a lot of attempts before I hit something that I could be proud to call my site.
----

 # The Creative Process